-Inspired by the timeless Western Shane, it’s a movie in the tradition of classics like Whistle Down the Wind, The Go-Between, Kes and Local Hero, and recent popular hits like Finding Neverland, Billy Elliot and About a Boy.
-It’s a life-affirming, magical, feel-good movie (with a classic 60s soundtrack) that celebrates the wild and beautiful Scottish landscape, and contrasts the innocence of childhood with the secret passions of the adult world.
+Inspired by the timeless Western Shane, it has the sensibility of an American Indie movie, but the heart of a British classic like Whistle Down the Wind, The Go Between, Kes and Local Hero.
+A life-affirming, magical, feel-good movie with a kaleidoscopic 60s soundtrack, Indian Summer celebrates the wild, beautiful Scottish landscape and contrasts the joy and innocence of childhood with the secret passions of the adult world.

 The screenplay is written by Brian Ward (The Interpreter, Death Defying Acts) and after many years directing music films and TV drama, this is his feature debut as director.
-He is backed by an experienced production team including producer Iain Brown, Executive Producers Mike Kelt & Joanna Dewar Gibb, casting director Maureen Duff, editor Alex Mackie & director of photography Denis Crossan.
+He is backed by an experienced production team including producer Iain Brown, editor Alex Mackie, production designer Andy Harris and director of photography Denis Crossan.